Welcome to the Jungle

 Local Landscape Walks

 The team takes guests on foot in the local landscape.
 Walks are part of the service package we provide.
-On all walks guests are led by our tracker team.
-A primary aim of the lodge is to employ locals and utilise their knowledge of the jungle to provide our guests with a safe and enjoyable experience while sharing their wealth of knowledge of the local fauna and flora.
+On all walks, guests are led by our tracker team.
+A primary aim of the lodge is to employ locals and utilize their knowledge of the jungle to provide our guests with a safe and enjoyable safari experience while sharing their wealth of knowledge of the local fauna and flora.

 Living with Wildlife

-Still, wildlife might be around and we expect guests to listen to our advice and respect the wild nature.
+Still, wildlife might be around, and we expect guests to listen to our advice and respect the wild nature.
 We request guests to contribute to their own safety.
-Behaving responsible is essential and please use basic instincts while keeping this in mind:
+Behaving responsibly is essential, and please use basic instincts while keeping this in mind:

 Wild Visitors

 Most prominent amongst our wild visitors are the elephants.
 Yala National Park and bordering regions accommodate several hundreds of wild elephants.
-They can frequently be observed at our property itself.
-During dry seasons more elephants appear near the lodge.
-It can be lone male elephants but groups of elephants may also arrive in the area.
+They can frequently be observed at the property itself.
+During dry seasons, more elephants appear near the lodge.
+It can be lone male elephants, but groups of elephants may also arrive in the area.

 Night in Elephant Country